OFFSEASON TREKKING IN NEPAL

 Unlike some touristic places which completely close in the off-season, most places in Nepal will still be operational which means you won’t have any trouble booking a room or finding restaurants that are open.

 Similarly, during season trek routes are very crowded.
-Trails are crammed up with tourists of various ages, guides and potters.
-If you want to trek in the peaceful and less crowded environment, the off-season is perfect for you to trek.
+Trails are crammed up with tourists of various ages, guides, and potters.
+If you want to trek in the peaceful and less crowded environment, the off-season can be the best time to visit Nepal.

 The national parks of Chitwan and Bardia are scorching hot in the summer.
 Extremely scorching sun, drenched in sweat shovelling through a crowd doesn’t sound appealing at all.
 So it might not be a bad idea to try and travel during the offseason.

 Experience jungle safaris pleasantly in the winter.
 Chitwan is famous for an endangered species one-horned rhino which you can practically spot at the bank of the river in Monsoon time.

 Other attractions include bird watching, other creatures the rare gharial crocodile.
 In Bardia national park situated at far western Nepal, you are more likely to spot a Royal Bengal Tiger in pleasant weather.